 Program Director – Clayton Guffey, MSW, CRC, ATP, CEAC

 Clayton.Guffey@nau.edu, (602) 776-4699

 Clayton started his career working with persons with disabilities and Assistive Technology in 1997 serving as a Rehabilitation Counselor managing an Independent Living Caseload for Rehabilitation Services Administration (RSA).
 He obtained his undergraduate degree in Sociology from NAU in 1994 and a Master of Social Work Degree from ASU in the fall of 2002.
 Clayton joined AzTAP as an Assistive Technology Specialist in early 2007.
 In February of 2015 Clayton was promoted to be AzTAP’s Sr. Assistive Technology Specialist.
 Along the way Clayton obtained certifications as a Certified Rehabilitation Counselor from the Commission on Rehabilitation Counselor Certification (CRCC), an Assistive Technology Professional (ATP) from the Rehabilitation Engineering & Assistive Technology Society of North America (RESNA) as well as a Certified Environmental Accessibility Consultant (CEAC) via VGM Live at Home.
 Clayton throughout his career has worked with individuals with disabilities to evaluate, determine and obtain assistive technology that can assist them in improving their capabilities and independence.
 His approach to service provision draws from the paradigms of Independent Living philosophy and Person Centered Planning.
 Clayton took over as AzTAP’s Program Director in August of 2020.

 Assistive Technology Specialist – Heidi Lervik, MA, CRC, ATP

 Heidi.Lervik@nau.edu , (602) 776-4667

-Heidi Lervik joined the AzTAP staff in September, 2015 as our newest Assistive Technology Specialist.
+Heidi Lervik joined the AzTAP staff in September, 2015.
 She has many years of experience working with individuals with various disabilities.
 She spent 20 years working for Rehabilitation Services Administration and the Arizona Commission for the Deaf and the Hard of Hearing.
 She also worked for seven years at Cochlear Americas, first as an Outreach Specialist and then a Surgical Representative.
 Her education includes Bachelor degrees in Sociology and Psychology from the University of Wisconsin-River Falls and a Masters in Rehabilitation Counseling at the University of Arizona.
 She is also a Certified Rehabilitation Counselor from the Commission on Rehabilitation Counselor Certification (CRCC) and a RESNA Certified Assistive Technology Professional (ATP).
 We welcome her energy and enthusiasm for assistive technology.